BEREC events 2021

 The stakeholders' views are essential to BEREC.
 To kick-off the stakeholders’ engagement on the topic, BEREC invited Monique Goyens, the Director of European Consumer Organisation (BEUC) and the policy director at DIGITALEUROPE - Alberto Di Felice to participate in the session.
 They shared their views on whether there is sufficient information for end-users to make informed choices, and whether end-users are able to switch their electronic communications services provider easily.

-Michel Van Bellinghen also referred to a list of questions (also on other end-user rights topics) recently sent by BEREC to some of the Europe wide representative bodies and associations.
-If you, as a stakeholder, want to have your say too, please let us know by contacting firstname.lastname@example.org .
+Michel Van Bellinghen also referred to a list of questions (also on other end-user rights topics) to be answered by 22 April 2021 at the latest, recently sent by BEREC to some of the Europe wide representative bodies and associations.

 BEREC's future aims are to play an essential role in further improving the consistency and harmonised application of regulatory rules, enhancing its working methodology, and engaging cooperatively and effectively with stakeholders.
 In January 2021, BEREC adopted the outline for the draft BEREC Work Programme 2022.
 During her session, the incoming Chair Annemarie Sipkes (ACM, The Netherlands) elaborated more on the work planned for BEREC next year and underlined stakeholders' role in better understanding their perspectives and concerns regarding the common key challenges.
 The incoming BEREC Chair encourages all stakeholders and interested parties to provide their views and contributions to the Work Programme 2022 via e-mail to BEREC-WPemail@example.com before 19 April 2021 (EoB).